Cabeza77/particle_code/README.md

     double precision :: smoothing

 The smoothing length in units of pressure scale heights at the distance of the planet.
 This is the minimal distance a particle can have to the planet for the calculation of the gravitational potential in order to avoid division by zero.

+    integer :: do_growth

+Whether the code should do coagulation or not.
+1: do coagulation, 0: don't do coagulation.

+    integer :: do_frag

+Whether the code should do fragmentation or not.
+1: do fragmentation, 0: don't do fragmentation.

+    double precision :: v_frag

+The fragmentation velocity in cm/s.
+If the relative particle velocity is larger than v_frag the particles fragment.
+If not, they grow.

     double precision :: Ea